EMBRYOPSIDA Pirani & Prado

 Note: Possible apomorphies are in bold.
 However, the actual level at which many of these features, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because many characters show considerable homoplasy, in addition, basic information for all too many is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there is the not-so-trivial issue of how ancestral states are reconstructed (see above).

 Phylogeny.
-Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to them are provided here: Cycadales, Gnetales, flowering plants, and Pinales; for general discussion, see seed plant evolution.
+For discussion on the relationships of Ginkgoales, see above.
+Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to Cycadales, Gnetales, flowering plants, and Pinales are provided here.

 Synonymy: Ginkgoidae Engler - Ginkgoopsida Engler - Ginkgoophytina Reveal - Ginkgoophyta Bessey